-Equipment and tools to be purchased will be those necessary for restoration and management activities, such as Personal Protective Equipment, backpack sprayers for herbicide application, bladder bags, and assorted hand tools for prescribed fire.
+Equipment and tools to be purchased will be those necessary for protection, restoration and management activities.
+Examples include Personal Protective Equipment, other field safety equipment, GPS units, backpack sprayers for herbicide application, bladder bags, and assorted hand tools for prescribed fire.